GModal/AUCOP/README.md

 All Camomile plugins with guis have an extra documentation tab that's accessed by clicking on the chamomile flower in the upper left corner of the GUI.
 <img src="https://user-images.githubusercontent.com/1409918/37906678-2b998b0a-3103-11e8-946a-10df0f3d2eca.png" width="25"> One tab displays the contents of the plugin-defined "description" file -- "Info.txt" in the plugin folder is the conventional name.

+As noted, each AUCOP project includes a Linux LV2 plugin, and a VST2 plugin.
+They are not stand-alone applications, and must be instantiated within an audio app, such as Carla or a DAW, like Ardour.
+There are some LV2 issues currently, like all parameters are normalized to a 0-1 range (probably a .ttl file issue).

 ---